DasLab/draw_rna/README.md

 ### Movie mode

 More coming eventually.
-For now, if you generate a bunch of stills from a cotranscriptional simulation, can string them together with ImageMagick:
+For now, if you generate a bunch of stills, say from a cotranscriptional simulation, can string them together with ImageMagick:

 `convert -delay 25 my_stills_*.png my_great_trajectory.gif`